Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 One where we all couldn’t track and influence campaigns right now.

 This has changed everyone’s expectations for how we should work, including everyone attending this aforementioned reporting meeting.
+Still, most companies primarily present their reports in meetings, according to recent research on business reporting.

 You?
 Well, it’s not uncommon for you to refresh the performance dashboard of a tool (multiple times, amirite?) in order to see the latest update.